juliusacar/MEAN-Paymecity/README.md

 ## Web Technologies

 MongoDB.
-Express.js, AngularJS, Node.js, AWS Elastic Beanstalk, RESTful API, Bootstrap, Typescript
+Express.js, AngularJS, Node.js, AWS Elastic Beanstalk, RESTful API, Bootstrap, HTML, CSS, JavaScript/Typescript

 ## What can it be used for?
 Companies that requires managing their employees such as their names, positions, or payrates.